LFeitong/-FeitongLiu-.github.io/docs/index.md

  - I pushed the latest version of my first app [here](https://github.com/LFeitong/feitong-app).
  - I wrote a new react app of shopping cart, and set up style for it.
  - I made a new github repository of my new react [app](https://github.com/LFeitong/shopping-cart)

+## Week5
+- I finished the interface of my [website](https://lfeitong.github.io/Website-cisc275/)([github repository](https://github.com/LFeitong/Website-cisc275).
+- For the website, I added sub pages on different kinds of recipes and kitchen guides.
+I added rows and columns for the layout, and more contents on differnt parts on the interface.
+I rearranged all the items and it looks better and clearer.
+I added more recipes and pointed to external links.
+- I completed my shopping-cart react [app](https://lfeitong.github.io/shopping-cart/), and deploy it successfully([github repository](https://github.com/LFeitong/shopping-cart).
+- On react app, I solved several bugs and added style.ts for each part.
+So now the page doesn't look cluttered, and users can add what they want to their shopping cart.